 The gravity of what she’d been through and what lay ahead hit Autumn hard, and she admitted it was scary to have her baby out in the world, rather than tucked safely inside.

 “Being a mom is the ultimate sacrifice.
 You give up your body for 9 months to grow this little baby.
-You go through labor and delivery.
+You go through labour and delivery.
 You go through the emotions that come with childbirth.
 You let go of all shame as you walk around your house in diapers and ask your significant other to spray warm water on your rip while you pee to avoid that burn.
 You spend tireless hours latching your baby and feeding your baby to establish and keep up your milk supply because you want to breastfeed so. damn. bad.”

 I’ve debated on this post for a while but I’ve decided that I’d show the hard parts of the aftermath of giving birth,…